-The picture below shows a crust that has been partially pre-baked and is waiting to be filled and returned to the oven to finish baking.
+The picture below shows a crust that has been partially pre-baked and is waiting to be filled with pie filling and returned to the oven to finish baking.
 As you can see, the bottom crust has lost its raw dough appearance but is still not baked through.
 Also, the edges are just barely a light golden color.

 In some cases, a pie shell is only partially pre-baked, such as pies that do not require a long baking time.
 This is done because the pie filling might get done before the bottom crust has time to thoroughly bake, resulting in a soggy crust.
 The empty pie shell is partially pre-baked for a few minutes, prior to pouring the filling into the shell.
 The pie goes back into the oven so the filling can bake while the crust finishes baking.